Jacarte/jacarte.github.io/_posts/2021-11-01-HandMadeWasmDeploInFastly.md

 # Fastly and the Edge Computing

 Fastly offers a powerful edge cloud service; it brings the tools to provide apps optimized for speed and scale.
 Edge computing is computing that is done at or near the customer's requests, and literally, this has a geographic meaning, instead of relying on the cloud at one of a dozen data centers to do all the work.
 It doesn't mean the cloud will disappear.
-It means the cloud is coming to you, following the words from Fastly.
+It means the cloud is coming to you.

-> ...is a computation platform capable of running custom binaries that you compile on your own systems and upload to Fastly...
+Fastly provides the way to decentralize your applications' architecture using WebAssembly that executes on the Edge, following the words from Fastly

-Fastly provides the way to decentralize your applications' architecture using WebAssembly that executes on the Edge.
+> Compute@Edge is a computation platform capable of running custom binaries that you compile on your own systems and upload to Fastly...

 # Rust